• Skip to primary navigation

 The American Poultry Association only recognizes the Australorp in its original color – black.

-Comb TypeSingle, roosters have large comb and wattles
+Comb TypeSingle, roosters have a large comb and wattles

 CrestedNo